* Y @

 You may only invoke one Profession, one Specialization associated with the invoked Profession, and one Quality for a given roll, even if others might be applicable.

-A dice pool can never have more than six dice - one to start, up to two from a Profession, one from a Specialization, one from a Quality, and one or more Bonus dice.
-If the number of dice exceeds the maximum pool size of six dice, each two bonus dice beyond the maximum instead reduce the TN by 1.
+A dice pool can never have more than six dice - one to start, up to two from a Profession, one from a Specialization, one from a Quality, and one or more bonus dice.
+If the number of dice exceeds the maximum pool size of six dice, each two bonus dice beyond the maximum instead reduces the TN by 1.

 After you build the dice pool, you roll a “check” to determine the results.

 Count up the number of * and compare them to the TN - if the number of equals or exceeds the TN, your character accomplishes what they intended. * beyond the TN indicate higher degrees of success.
 Count up the number of Y and @, offsetting them until the net or remains.

 Net Y: The player who rolled says what else happens within the context of the scene, usually providing their character an advantage.
 The fictional effects of should make sense in the scene, and in general should not overshadow success or failure in importance.
 More Y dictate a larger effect.
 The GM has final say as to whether the addition makes sense, but should be open to player additions.
 Examples: